What is the purpose of a transoesophageal echocardiogram?

 Sedation medication may also increase your risk of falling.
 So use caution and ask for help when you walk or move around.

 Are there any risks of complications related to transoesophageal echocardiogram?

 TOE is considered a relatively safe medical procedure.
-Serious complications with endoscopic procedures such as the TEE are very rare.
-Possible complications include a sore throat, bruising around the cannula insertion place, damage to your teeth or dental work (crowns), and very rarely damage to the esophagus from the endoscope.
+Serious complications with endoscopic procedures such as the TOE are very rare.
+Possible complications include a sore throat, bruising around the cannula insertion place, damage to your teeth or dental work (crowns), and very rarely damage to the oesophagus from the endoscope.
 Before your procedure, we will discuss your allergies and past reactions to medications to make the risk as low as possible.

 If you have questions about complications, please ask your Mayo Clinic Healthcare team in London.